Li Hongzhi

 Li Hongzhi (李洪志; born 1951 or 1952) is a Chinese religious leader.
 He is the founder and leader of Falun Gong, or Falun Dafa, a United States–based new religious movement.
-Li began his public teachings of Falun Gong on 13 May 1992 in Changchun, and subsequently gave lectures and taught Falun Gong exercises across China.
+Li began his public teachings of Falun Gong on 13 May 1992 in Changchun and subsequently gave lectures and taught Falun Gong exercises across China.

-In 1995, Li began teaching Falun Gong abroad, and settled as a permanent resident in the United States in 1998.
-Li's Falun Gong movement gained significant popularity in the 1990s, including in government and qigong circles, but was suppressed by the Chinese government in 1999 after it was officially accused of being a doomsday cult.
-According to Freedom House, "Today, Chinese citizens who practice Falun Gong live under constant threat of abduction and torture.
-The name of the practice, its founder Mr. Li Hongzhi, and a wide assortment of homonyms are among the most censored terms on the Chinese internet.
-Any mention in state-run media or by Chinese diplomats is inevitably couched in demonizing labels.".
+Li's first public demonstration was at the 1992 Oriental Health Expo in Beijing.
+Reportedly, Li "apparently" helped a paralysed and wheelchair-bound man to walk again, as well as having cured "difficult and complex illnesses of all kinds".
+The fair's director subsequently announced Falun Gong as being the "star cultivation system".
+The event helped cement Li's popularity, while journalistic reports of Falun Gong's healing capabilities grew.

+The movement had gained significant popularity in the 1990s, including in certain government and qigong circles during the qigong fever.
+However from the early 1990s, qigong as a science became increasingly a target of criticism by both authorities and media for failing to provide replicable conclusive proof for its paranormal claims.
+As the Chinese authorities' attitude toward the broader qigong movement changed, Li moved to the United States in 1995 to avoid conflicts with authorities and began teaching Falun Gong abroad.
+He settled in the U.S. as a permanent resident in 1998.
+Falun Gong was later suppressed by the Chinese government in 1999 and was branded a "heretical organization," followed by a multifaceted propaganda campaign, systematic torture, illegal imprisonment, forced labor, and alleged forced organ harvesting.

+Central to Falun Gong are the principles of zhēn 眞, shàn 善 and rěn 忍 (which translate approximately as truthfulness, benevolence, and forbearance), which Li describes as the fundamental characteristics of the universe.

+According to Falun Gong, assimilation to the supreme nature of the universe, Zhen-Shan-Ren, is the foundation of cultivation practice.
+In this concept, "cultivation" refers to upgrading one's xīnxìng 心性 (mind-nature) through abandoning negative attachments and assimilating oneself to "Truthfulness-Compassion-Forbearance".
+"Practice" refers to the five meditative exercises that are said to energize the body.
+Cultivation is considered essential, and the exercises are said to supplement the process of improving oneself.

 Li has been also associated with performance arts group Shen Yun ("Divine Rhythm"), and the media organizations The Epoch Times and New Tang Dynasty Television, which operate as extensions of Falun Gong.
 They have promoted Falun Gong's philosophical beliefs and unfounded conspiracy theories.
 Li has stated that he believes extraterrestrial aliens from other dimensions walk the Earth and are responsible for introducing technology, war, and immorality.
 Li says that he is a being who has come to help humankind from the destruction it could face as the result of rampant evil.
 When asked if he was a human being, Li replied "You can think of me as a human being."